mswiatek12/TilesG/README.md

 TilesG is just a simple arcade game.
 The game is about achieving the highest score possible within 30 seconds.
 The faster you click, the more points you'll earn thanks to a multiplier.
 Be aware that tilesG is a game in ALPHA version.
 It has not had an official release yet.
-A professional team of developers (just me) is currently working on making the gaming experience more enjoyable.
+A professional team of developers(just me) is continuously working to enhance the gaming experience and ensure maximum enjoyment.

 ## Game Design